• Skip to primary navigation

 • Add the jam syrup to the pudding right before serving to prevent it from seeping and sinking to the bottom.

-• Serve in a 7-8 oz glass cup or small bowl to highlight the layers.
-I like these dessert cups, but you can also use mason jars or martini glasses for a cute presentation.
+• Serve in a 7 to 8 oz glass cup or small bowl to highlight the layers.
+I like these dessert cups, but mason jars or martini glasses also make a cute presentation.

 • Malabi is best served cold, straight from the refrigerator.